 1. Good Neighbor Rules

-Our rural neighborhood is great.
-Our neighbors came out for the peace and quiet too.
-Please do keep them in mind as you enjoy the desert.
+Our quiet rural neighborhood is the perfect spot for a desert retreat.
+We have wonderful neighbors on our block, and they value the peace and quiet too.
+Please keep them in mind as you enjoy the desert.

 Quiet hours are 10pm-8am.
 These hours are strictly enforced.

 Upper Grounds: Please ensure that sound does not carry beyond the courtyard walls, particularly past 10 pm.

 Lower Grounds: Indoor-only sound past 10 pm.

 You'll be on a smooth, welll-maintained dirt road for about 1/8 mile.
 Otherwise, everything is paved.

 Service is strong for all major service providers.